Where is artificial intelligence science? Seven exotic artificial intelligence applications.

 As a side note, Elon Musk was already investing in DeepMind before the Google acquisition, and he did so “to keep an eye on the progress of AI.”

 DeepMind is probably the best-known company among these seven AI applications.
-The main culprit is DeepMind’s “AlphaGo” project, a computer program that exclusively plays the strategy game “Go” and already won against a Korean professional player after five rounds in 2015.
+The main project is DeepMind’s “AlphaGo” project, a computer program that exclusively plays the strategy game “Go”.
+It’s impressive that this project won against a Korean professional player after five rounds in 2015.

 That is indeed an impressive feat.